 3. Color inspiration

 CSSnectar’s inspirational websites are triple-vetted.
 First, there’s a fee to submit a website for review, and I think it’s safe to assume people won’t pay to submit unless they’re confident in and proud of the work.
 Second, a team of creatives reviews each submission before it goes live.
-Finally, the community then votes on the website’s design, code, and creativity.
-The best are awarded a digital ribbon and a spot on the winners page.

 Why you should go to CSSNectar for design inspiration